parabirb/wrongthink/SECURITY.md

 # security policy

-vulnerabilities in previous versions of wrongthink are low priority and can be reported via an issue on the github repo. vulnerabilities or flaws in the current version of wrongthink should be sent **only** to parabirb@protonmail.ch.
+vulnerabilities in previous versions of wrongthink are low priority and can be reported via an issue on the github repo. vulnerabilities or flaws in the current version of wrongthink are high priority and should be sent **only** to parabirb@protonmail.ch.